The Hospital Emergency Readiness for Resilience and Response Optimization (HERO) Network

 The HERO Network was born out of our initial research findings.
-We are grateful to be awarded NIH funding from the Agency for Healthcare Research and Quality (R01 HS028240) for this work.
+We are grateful to be awarded funding from the Agency for Healthcare Research and Quality (R01 HS028240) for this work.
 Thank you for taking the time to visit our site– more to come!

 Core Investigator Team